[UPDATED JULY 9 2011 – more subwoofers added]

 Nicely done and not too expensive at $1350 for the pair.
 The wide base makes them best suited for bookshelves, though stands are available.

 This 11″ French speaker runs about $1300 for the pair with floor stands (+$200 shipping because there is no US dealer).
 No need to put off buying a car or a house.
-They also make a "Sound Tree" with 6 or 12 eyeballs hanging from the ceiling!
+I have a pair of these and they sound great.
+They also make a “Sound Tree” with 6 or 12 eyeballs hanging from the ceiling!

 This one is designed to hang from the ceiling.